 Fleeing the scene of an accident is illegal in all 50 states.
 If someone is hurt in the accident, fleeing the scene amounts to a felony hit and run.

-Since 1959, our car accident attorneys have helped clients throughout Pennsylvania and all over the United States.
-We will fight for your rights.
-Our attorneys have received national recognition for their trial victories and outstanding service to their clients.
-We have been named among the Best Lawyers in America (via Best Lawyers), Best Law Firms (U.S. News and World Report), and among the Top 100 Trial Lawyers in Pennsylvania.
+Since 1959, our car accident attorneys have helped clients throughout the United States.
+We have received national recognition for our trial victories and outstanding service to our clients.
+We have been named among the Best Lawyers in America (via Best Lawyers), Best Law Firms (U.S. News and World Report), and are board certified by the National Board of Trial Advocacy.
 Most importantly, we get results.
-Call or email us today to arrange a free consultation.
+Call or email our hit and run car accident attorneys today to arrange a free consultation.
 No settlement, no fee.

 While fleeing the scene of a crash can have serious consequences, it’s not entirely uncommon.
-According to a recent study by the AAA Foundation, nearly 11 percent of all auto accidents reported involved a hit and run driver.
-Approximately 6 out of 10 of fatal hit and run victims were pedestrians.
+According to a recent study by the AAA Foundation nearly 11 percent of all auto accidents reported involved a hit and run driver.
+Approximately 6 out of 10 fatal hit and run victims were pedestrians.

 In Pennsylvania, a hit and run accident is a criminal act.
 The law requires you to stop and exchange information with the other driver in the event of a crash.
-If you leave the scene of an accident, you may face a third degree misdemeanor charge which can carry up to one year in prison along with a fine of up to $2,500 or more if someone was injured in the accident.
+If you leave the scene of an accident, you may face a third-degree misdemeanor charge which can carry up to one year in prison along with a fine of up to $2,500 or more if someone was injured in the accident.

 What To Do After a Hit and Run Accident